Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

     end
     ```

-Note that `Expander` should not be used for the purpose of creating nested lists, as `ListView`, a widget we will learn about later in this chapter, is better suited for this purpose.
+Note that `Expander` should not be used to create nested lists, as `ListView`, a widget we will learn about later in this chapter, is better suited for this purpose.

 ---